Research on adolescents’ well-being in relation to their smartphone use

 Ondřej is a doctoral student at the Faculty of Informatics of Masaryk University and plays the role of a researcher and programmer in the research team.
 He is responsible for the design of the technologies that are used for data collection and processing.
 In his Master's studies, he focused on data anonymization and the topic of his doctoral research is the application of machine learning to human-computer interaction.
 See his LinkedIn profile for his professional experience.
 Ondra enjoys cycling in his spare time.

-Michal works at the Faculty of Informatics of Masaryk University and is our programmer responsible for technical solutions.
+Michal worked at the Faculty of Informatics of Masaryk University and is our programmer responsible for technical solutions.
 In the team, together with Jaromír and Ondřej, he developed the smartphone application for data collection.
-Among other things, he ensures that the application can do everything that other team members request, and at the same time keep it is safe and friendly for our research participants.
+Among other things, he ensured that the application can do everything that other team members request, and at the same time keep it is safe and friendly for our research participants.
 His current interest is app development for Android and wearables.
 He is also interested in progressive technologies, such as artificial intelligence.
 Michal is also interested in growing chili peppers and testing how spicy is too spicy.

 The current research on young people and technology derives its findings mainly from questionnaires in which children, young people, parents, and teachers answer questions about the use of technology and online activities.
 Such inquiries are not precise because they do not make it possible to objectively capture the details of what children and young people really come into contact with and how it affects them.